Poly Poly Core Spun Thread

 The Poly wrapper contributes to :

-- Superior “union dyeing” because of one-step dyeing process
+- Superior “union dyeing” because of the one-step dyeing process

 The Cotton wrapper contributes to :